NativeScript/docs-v7/docs/core-concepts/android-runtime/advanced-topics/marking-mode-none.md

 ## Testing an app for `markingMode: none` related issues

 `markingMode: none` applies to Android only, so testing for issues implies testing your app in Android Emulator or real Android device.
 Because bugs of this kind occur pretty randomly, there is not a single and universal way to find them.
 Below are some general tips on how to test/maintain an app:
-- look for code fragments where native Java instances are created and ones in which these instances are used from inside event handlers, callbacks, functions of extended classes.
+- Look for code fragments where native Java instances are created and ones in which these instances are used from inside event handlers, callbacks, functions of extended classes.
 Have in mind that in such cases if the JS instance reference becomes weak (i.e. garbage collectable), this can be a source of a problem.
 In such case make sure you make it strong, i.e. not collectable.
 Also make sure to dispose it when no longer needed.
 Below are 2 possible solutions for some common cases:
     - {N} View classes - any native views or listeners should be kept in private properties on your View class so the lifetime of its native objects will be tied to the JavaScript View instance.
-    - listeners - like the example above - store any native instances in the global scope if you need it to be accessed from callbacks, closures, etc.
+    - Listeners - like the example above - store any native instances in the global scope if you need it to be accessed from callbacks, closures, etc.
-- [monkey testing](https://developer.android.com/studio/test/monkey) - this is a CLI-based way of testing your apps by generating random events like clicks, gestures, etc. It is best to pin your app before starting the monkey test.
+- [Monkey testing](https://developer.android.com/studio/test/monkey) - this is a CLI-based way of testing your apps by generating random events like clicks, gestures, etc. It is best to pin your app before starting the monkey test.
 Thus "the monkey" will interact only with the app and not with the whole OS.
 Example command to start testing:
 ```sh
 adb shell monkey --throttle 200 40000